-When the metric result is run, AEDT will automatically process the noise calculation to build up the dynamic grid receptor set.
+The dynamic grid process is applied when a dynamic grid receptor set is chosen for the noise metric result of interest.
+When the noise metric result is run, AEDT will automatically process the noise calculation to build up the dynamic grid receptor set.
 There are four controls which govern the dynamic grid process:

 - a.
-The initial receptor definition - b.
-The minimum contour level (dB) to be closed - c.
-The refinement tolerance / curvature difference - d.
-The refinement level limit followed by
+The initial receptor definition

+- b.
+The minimum contour level to be closed

+- c.
+The dynamic grid algorithm

+- d.
+The refinement level limit